matthalm/rudimentary-lotr-tcg-db/README.md

 	- *Result Count:* The number of cards meeting the selected criteria is displayed beneath the "Filter" button when pressed.
 	- *Clearing Results:* Use the "reset" button or click the header title at the top of the page to clear results and toggles.

-* **Errata:** Cards with errata default to updated wording.
-This includes 2021 balancing errata issued by the Player's Council.
-Mouseover these cards to show the original printing.
+* **Errata:** Cards with errata default to the most recent version (as of the database's last update).
+This includes [balancing errata issued by the Player's Council](https://wiki.lotrtcgpc.net/wiki/PC_Errata).
+Click on cards with errata to view all printings (filters are preserved; click "filter" again to return to the previous search).
+Notes are included in some cases to clarify printings.

 ## Functionality
 The card database is contained within the html of the page.
 Images are pulled from https://wiki.lotrtcgpc.net.